yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 ### Step 3: Solve for the $F$-Matrix

 So far we have $4$ equations for the elements.
-Notice the fact that $F$-matrix is unitary does not appear as a constraint, but serves as an condition to be satisfied after our choices of gauge (i.e., the arbitrary phase factor).
+Notice the fact that $F$-matrix is unitary does not appear as a constraint but serves as a condition to be satisfied after our choices of gauge (i.e., the arbitrary phase factor).

 $$
 \begin{align*}